zerostaticthemes/hugo-hero-theme/README.md

 You can download the .zip file located here https://github.com/JugglerX/hugo-hero-theme/archive/master.zip.

 Extract the downloaded  .zip inside the `themes` folder.
-Rename the theme from `hugo-hero-theme-master` -> `hugo-hero-theme`.
-You should end up with the following folder structure `mynewsites/themes/hugo-hero-theme`
+Rename the extracted folder from `hugo-hero-theme-master` -> `hugo-hero-theme`.
+You should end up with the following folder structure `mynewsite/themes/hugo-hero-theme`

 ### Add example content

 The fastest way to get started is to copy the example content.
-Copy the contents of the `exampleSite` folder to the root folder of your Hugo site (the folder with the README.md).
+Copy the entire contents of the `exampleSite` folder to the root folder of your Hugo site (the folder with the README.md).

-This theme comes with content for the following content types: `services` and `work`.
-The `about` us page is a single page with alternating fullwidth sections.
-It includes JSON data for `features` and `contact`.
-It also includes the `config.toml` file which has an example menu.

 ### Update config.toml